eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 for qualified electronic attestations of attributes\".

 One of the main rationales for the ARF is to reach a high level of interoperability.
-This interoperability should be achieved on different layers.
+This interoperability can be achieved on different layers.
 On the technical level, interoperability can be achieved by using common standards, protocols and technical specifications, ensuring common language for attestation Providers, Wallet Providers and Relying